robtweed/mg-showcase/MGWEB-BENEFITS.md

 [WebLink compatibility layer](https://github.com/chrisemunt/mg_web/blob/master/mg_web_weblink_config.md)
 to allow you to migrate to IRIS.
 Note that InterSystems no longer support WebLink for IRIS, so *mg_web* is the recommended migration path.

 - If you're a Cache or IRIS user, you should note that *mg_web* will avoid the "grace period" and *License Exceeded* problems you'll unfortunately probably be all too familiar with when using CSP.
 If you're struggling with licensing when making your system available via a Web/HTTP interface, *mg_web* is a great alternative to CSP, and provides much more flexibility without losing any functionality.
+Provided you configure the number of Web Server Workers to be less than your database license limit, all traffic will be serviced by just those database connections, without any other artificial user session limits getting in the way.

 - If you're an IRIS user, you should note that even though both *mgweb.conf* and *mgweb-server* expect to dispatch to an extrinsic function, within that function you have access to all of the proprietary extensions provided by IRIS, so, for example, you can use IRIS Classes and Objects and also IRIS SQL.
 You are **NOT** limited to just legacy M code.